luancvieira/.github/README.md

 ## About me

 I am currently double majoring in Statistics and Actuarial Science (B.Sc.) at the Federal University of Rio de Janeiro.
-In my studies, I have focused on using data to understand problems and propose solutions, taking a detail-oriented approach.

 Throughout my university years, I have studied statistical models and data science, and I am always looking to expand my knowledge in these areas.
 In my activities, I strive to minimize repetitive work by automating tasks and streamlining processes.

+In my experiences, I have focused on using data to understand problems and propose solutions, taking a detail-oriented approach.

 ## Projects